jocialmedia/how-to-validate-names/README.md

 One of the most recent examples is for sure singer Grimes and Elon Musk naming their son [X Æ A-XII](https://en.wikipedia.org/wiki/Grimes_(musician)#Personal_life).
 In comparison the name [Apple](https://en.wikipedia.org/wiki/Gwyneth_Paltrow#Relationships_and_children) for the daughter of Gwyneth Paltrow and even the names [North, Saint, Chicago and Palm](https://en.wikipedia.org/wiki/Kim_Kardashian#Health_and_pregnancies) for the children of Kim Kardashian are almost boring.

-But also grown ups voluntarily change their names to [Wookey](http://wookware.org/name.html), [Tyrannosaurus Rex Joseph Gold](https://www.npr.org/sections/thetwo-way/2012/05/08/152251210/nebraska-man-changes-his-name-to-tyrannosaurus-rex) or [Beezow Doo-Doo Zopittybop-Bop-Bop](https://www.npr.org/sections/thetwo-way/2012/01/09/144933779/wisconsin-police-arrest-beezow-doo-doo-zopittybop-bop-bop).
+But also grown ups voluntarily change their names to [Wookey](http://wookware.org/name.html) (1987), [Tyrannosaurus Rex Joseph Gold](https://www.npr.org/sections/thetwo-way/2012/05/08/152251210/nebraska-man-changes-his-name-to-tyrannosaurus-rex) (2012) or [Beezow Doo-Doo Zopittybop-Bop-Bop](https://www.npr.org/sections/thetwo-way/2012/01/09/144933779/wisconsin-police-arrest-beezow-doo-doo-zopittybop-bop-bop) (2011).
+Then there is the case of David Fearn from Walsall who changed his name  to a collection of all James Bond movies.
+His official name now is ["James Dr No From Russia with Love Goldfinger Thunderball You Only Live Twice On Her Majesty's Secret Service Diamonds Are Forever Live and Let Die The Man with the Golden Gun The Spy Who Loved Me Moonraker For Your Eyes Only Octopussy A View to a Kill The Living Daylights Licence to Kill Golden Eye Tomorrow Never Dies The World Is Not Enough Die Another Day Casino Royale Bond"](https://www.scotsman.com/news/uk-news/names-bond-times-21-2510485) (2006).

 Suggested solution:
 ...